 The first thing to know is that swimming is not allowed in the Cave.

 The cave at 24 metres long feels very intimate, and while the water is 10 to 12 metres deep, the bottom and fish are clearly visible.
-Natural wave action eroded limestone to form the cave.

-Outside the Blue Cave
+Where is the Blue Cave located?

 Within the cave the water is Astoundingly, blindingly blue.